-Back in January 2021, Tesla introduced a refreshed version of the Model S and Model X, which brings a new powertrain, new interior, and updated exterior design to Tesla’s two flagship electric vehicles.
+In January 2021, Tesla introduced a refreshed version of the Model S and Model X, bringing a new powertrain, new interior, and updated exterior design to Tesla’s two flagship electric vehicles.

 Unfortunately, the automaker couldn’t make that happen, the report said.